dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/setup-cloud/dw-setup.md

 ---

-# Loading Data in your own Warehouse for Training
+# Loading Training Data in your own Warehouse

+**If you are participating in a training hosted by Fishtown Analytics, you can skip this lesson.
+Choose 'Set up GitHub Repository and Connect to Cloud' in the left hand navigation.**

 Currently dbt Cloud supports Postgres, Redshift, BigQuery, and Snowflake.